Departmental Gendarmerie: Higher organization

 It is divided into regions (headed by a general, one for each defense zone).
-These are divided into legions (headed by a colonel), one for each of the 12 metropolitan administrative Regions of France.
+These are divided into areas (formerly legions and headed by a colonel), one for each of the 12 metropolitan administrative Regions of France.
 The legions are divided into groupements (one for each of the 100 départements, thus the name).
 The groupements are divided into compagnies (one for each of the 342 arrondissements).

 Organization

-The basic organization is the gendarmerie squad sized "brigade", which includes from 6 to 40 people, and are generally located at the level of the canton.
-The brigades can be organized in groups of brigades with a unit of chief town and brigades of proximity or in autonomous brigades.
+The basic organization is the gendarmerie squad or platoon sized "brigade", which includes from 6 to 40 gendarmes, and are generally located at the level of the canton.
+The brigades can be organized in groups of brigades with HQ in the shire town and brigades of proximity or in autonomous brigades.

 Each brigade is in charge of the monitoring one or several communes day and night as well as reception with the public.
 The gendarmes there receive the complaints, carry out the investigations administrative and legal and in a general way answer emergency calls.

 Brigades of a district form a company.
 The companies of a department form a grouping and the groupings of an administrative area form an area since the territorial reorganization of July 1, 2005.
 Previously the areas took the name of “legions”.
 One counts 22 areas of departmental gendarmerie today.

 Thus, each hierarchical level of the departmental gendarmerie corresponds to a level of the administration of the territory.
 Each hierarchical level is ordered by an officer, person in charge for the units of the departmental gendarmerie placed under its spring.
 It is the corresponding one in load of the public safety of the administrative authority.

-There are approximately 3.600 brigades.
+There are approximately 3,600 cantonal brigades.